0Reab/Bash-script-creator/README.md

 chmod +x mkscript.sh

 # Notes
-Ensure that the target filename does not conflict with existing files in the directory to avoid accidental overwriting.
+The script will not overwrite if filename conflicts with existing files in the directory but don't test your luck :D.
-You can customize the script to use a different text editor by changing the mousepad command in the script.
+You can customize the script to use a different text editor by changing the vim command in the script.
 Contributing
 Feel free to fork this repository and submit pull requests if you have any improvements or additional features you'd like to add. :D